valentinpi/lattice-watering/README.md

 ### Design Decisions

+- CoAP instead of MQTT-SN due to...
+TODO:
-- `nanocbor` for commands as it has very low footprint and is non-proprietary
+- `nanocbor` for commands as it has very low footprint and is non-proprietary.
 - We wanted to use `wolfssl` since it uses a GNU license, but it is not supported by `gnrc_dtls`, so we use `tinydtls`
-- No HW RNG, so we use a PRNG. `prng_tinymt32` looks promising, as it is standardized in RFC8682, but we could not choose it, so we went with `prng_sha256prng`, since it might provide better security than SHA-1.
+- The SAMR21-XPRO boards have no HW RNG, so we use a PRNG.
+We went with `prng_sha256prng`, since it might provide better security than `prng_sha1prng` at a possibly slightly higher computational cost.
+Security in IoT should not be overlooked.
-- There is WDT integration in the `fw` code, but not in the `br`, as its code is much less complex.
 - We do not use the LED nor an additional HDC1000 sensor due to energy usage.
 - We use SQLite as it suffices for our use case.
 We do not need a multi-user highly concurrent database, only if we were to attach several thousand sensors, and even then: Every five seconds the packets are sent, and the host is more than strong enough to handle such a load, not even speaking of the possible package loss in the meantime.
 - To make authentication easy, we use PSKs (Pre-Shared Secrets) to build DTLS connections, such that only peers who have the same secret can communicate with one another.
 In our threat model, we assume that no board will be compromised.